-Account receivables to be created if an entity does the sale goods on a credit basis.
-If an entity that does not sell the goods on credit and maintains the cash policy then there will not be any accounts receivables to be created.
+Account receivables are to be created if an entity does the sale of goods on a credit basis.
+If an entity does not sell the goods on credit and maintains the cash policy then there will not be any accounts receivables to be created.

 Type of Accounts Receivable Aging